 The system in effect today is the result of much experimentation with and use of consumer electronics which have to function in a radio circumstance.
 This has been a success because some consumer gear can indeed be used in this manner.
 The main problem with consumer gear is its desirability to persons outside the ambit of Radio Radio’s raison d’etre.
 It is impossible to protect equipment, which is available to a public against theft.
 The turntable of choice for instance is the Technics SL1200, a robust turntable in use in dance clubs.
 It’s cult status has made it much desired.
 In 1996, a break in to the Radio Radio facility cost us the loss of all turntables (three) all CD machines (three) and all cassette machines(three) monitoring headphones (two) and other items.

-Radio Radio refuses to be funded by commercial announcements or funding drives.
-This does not create any kind of profit.
+Radio Radio refuses to be funded by commercial announcements.
 Since inception therefore and to the present day Radio Radio continues to be independent, non-commercial, and tiny.
-Music is purchased by programmers for themselves and they bring their own music to the station for cablecast.
+Music is provided by the programmers for themselves and they bring their own musical tastes to the station.
 We call it narrowcasting.
 Radio Radio has no budget for promotion, equipment or initiatives for networking with us.

 So, in the end Radio Radio is a kind of miracle of no money, skin of the teeth operation.
 But it has been in continuous operation at three different locations, three different TV channels and two different frequencies for more than 35 years.
-It currently exists at 104.5 cable FM and has no access to any television channel.
 Hundreds of people have been involved with Radio Radio.
 Many have gone on to commercial broadcast careers and the organization continues to survive because of the need for both members and listeners to have a station which does not follow a credo other than to play what is not available on other stations.

 As long as people love music and spend lots of money collecting it, Radio Radio will be found by them and used by them to play a unique blend of mixed non-commercial “alternative” music, much as it has done for a quarter of a century.